tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 - when we start with the reproduction cost of the assets and then subtract the first 2 categories of liabilities, we are left with the asset value of the whole enterprise.
 - The defining character of a franchise is that it enables a firm to earn more than it needs to pay for the investments that fund its assets.
 The intrinsic value of a firm is either the reproduction costs of the assets, which should equal the EPV or those assets plus the competitive advantages of the firm that underlie its franchise.
 The initial judgment that has to be made is whether the firm currently has a competitive advantage, and, if so, how strong and sustainable it is

+## discrepancies between price and value

+## comparative analysis of companies in the same field

+## market analysis and security analysis

 # The Relationship Between Owners and Managers
 - The interests of shareholders and those of management do not always coincide.
 Most shareholders defer to the wisdom of management without demanding their rights as owners of the business.
 In the case of companies whose common stocks sell for less than the liquidating value, the shareholders may be best served by the liquidation of the company, but that would put management out of a job, so shareholders cannot depend on management to make the right decision.
 Investors need to educate themselves about management practices and take these lessons into account when making investments.

 - Remember, however, that "analysis connotes the careful study of available facts with the attempt to draw conclusions therefrom based on established principles and sound logic.
 It is part of the scientific method.
 But in applying analysis to the field of securities, [you will] encounter the serious obstacle that investment is by nature not an exact science."
 Still, professional analysis is "not only useful, but indispensable."

 # Themes of value investing